Bay Area Family Venues that are Reopening

 Santa Cruz Beach Boardwalk has opened its food concessions and retail locations daily 11 a.m.-7 p.m.
 Rides, arcades, mini-golf and attractions are still closed because of state and local shelter-in-place orders.
 Food and shopping locations that are open include Barbary Coast Restaurant, Marini's Candies, Carousel Cones, World Grill and Octopus' Garden.
 Coasters Grill & Patio at the Boardwalk Bowl will be open for daily restaurant service and select quick-serve options will be available on Aloha Terrace on Beach Street.
 Employees will receive regular COVID-19 screening including temperature checks.
 All visitors and employees will be required to wear face coverings.
 There will also be regular social distancing protocals, hand sanitizing stations, frequent sanitation of highly touced surfaces and cashless transactions only.
 The Free Friday Nigh Bands on the Beach concert series has been canceled for summer of 2020.
 For more information, click here.

-Pop-up Drive-in Movies will be showing at the Alameda County Fairgrounds throughout the summer including classics like Raiders of the Lost Ark, Jurassic Park, Goonies, Grease and more.
-A classic feature will show each Friday and Saturday night from June 12-Aug.
-1 (except July 4), starting at dark, but not before 8:45 p.m.
+Pop-up Drive-in Movies are showing at the Alameda County Fairgrounds throughout the summer.
+A classic feature will show each Friday and Saturday night, starting at dark, but not before 8:45 p.m.
 Guests will listen to the movie through their vehicle radio or on a portable FM radio.
 Admission is a $25 parking fee purchased online in advance or $30 on-site if the parking spaces are still available.
 The parking fee includes the movie and one free ticket to the 2021 Alameda County Fair.
 Masks must be worn if car windows are open and when walking to the restroom.
 To purchase tickets or for more information click here.

 Filoli Garden is now open with reduced garden-only admissions.
 The garden is open with certain restrictions to maintain social distancing.
 The house remains closed until indoor spaces are allowed to reopen.
 Please see the details of the reopening in the newsletter, Filoli Features.